Pressure (2026 film)

-Pressure is an upcoming British war film directed by Anthony Maras and written by Maras and David Haig, based on Haig's 2014 stage play.
-It stars Andrew Scott as meteorologist James Stagg and Brendan Fraser as Dwight D. Eisenhower.
+Pressure is a 2026 war drama film directed and edited by Anthony Maras and written by Maras and David Haig, based on Haig's 2014 stage play.
+The film stars Andrew Scott as meteorologist James Stagg and Brendan Fraser as Dwight D. Eisenhower as the pair work to plan the Normandy landings during World War II, alongside Kerry Condon, Chris Messina, and Damian Lewis.

+The film was released in the United States on 29 May 2026, and in the United Kingdom on 11 September 2026.
+It received generally positive reviews from critics.